Birmingham City Transport: Introduction

 Birmingham City Transport was acknowledged as one of the country's finest transport undertakings.
 An employee of a neighbouring undertaking once said enviously that one could eat off the floor of a Birmingham bus.
 Birmingham City Transport ceased to exist at midnight 30 September 1969 when it became the largest component of the new West Midlands Passenger Transport Executive, which at the same time took over the municipal undertakings of Walsall, West Bromwich and Wolverhampton.

 Birmingham also possessed a relatively small fleet of trolleybuses and the design of all except the first series ran parallel to the contemporary motor-buses.
 Birmingham City Transport seems to have inspired remarkable loyalty amongst its officers and troops – even if they did not feel it at the time, their pride is unmistakable now Birmingham City Transport has gone.
 Birmingham City Transport was a conservative operator will well-established principles – too conservative, some would say.
-In the 1920s, Birmingham led the way with closed top double-deck buses.
+In the 1920s, Birmingham led the way with closed top double-decker buses.
 When Birmingham City Transport did evolve its "New Look" bus in 1950, it took the British bus industry by storm.

 Many operators saddled themselves and their passengers with unreliable standee single-deckers but Birmingham City Transport exercised caution and then were the first city with one-man double deckers.
 Birmingham City Transport's reputation was founded on quality and attention to detail.